cco2/Recipes/guacamole.md

 1. Finely chop garlic and add to mixture
 1. Finely chop onion and add to mixture
 1. Chop tomato and add to mixture
-1. Juice lime and add to mixture
+1. Juice lime into mixture
 1. Add olive oil
 1. (Optional) Chop cilantro and add to mixture
 1. Mix the guacamole thorougly